FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 	  Stomach Capacity - 1 + 1 per 10 Levels
 	  Digestion/Energy Drain Rate - 1 + 1 per Level
 	  Armour - 0
 		- Primary Skill: Headbutt - The Beetle winds up for a headbutt against a Target within 5ft, dealing 200% Total Damage while moving the Beetle 5ft forwards if possible.
-Can attack up to 4 times in 6 seconds.
+Can attack up to 4 times per-Action, each consuming 5ft of Speed.
 		- Secondary Skill (Player-Only): Sleep - The Beetle lays down to sleep and recover from their damage, healing themselves for 5% of their Max HP per second.
 For 6 full Seconds, this creature can't be awoken by any creature or even themselves, but after 6 seconds, any Damage taken immediate wakes them up, or the Beetle can voluntarily choose when to wake up and continue healing until they take Damage.
+Disables and consumes all Movement.
 	 Evolves into: Beetle Guard (Lvl 12) or Beetle Queen (Lvl 24)
 	- Beetle Guard
 	  HP - 480 + 144 per Level